 Red Hat acquires CoreOS for $250 million in Kubernetes expansion

-Timeflip is a time-tracking gadget simple enough that I might actually use it
+TimeFlip is a time-tracking gadget simple enough that I might actually use it

 Red Hat, a company best known for its enterprise Linux products, has been making a big play for Kubernetes and containerization in recent years with its OpenShift Kubernetes product.
 Today the company decided to expand on that by acquiring CoreOS, a container management startup, for $250 million.

-The company’s core products includes CoreOS, a Linux distribution and Tectonic, a container management solution based on the open source Kubernetes container orchestration platform, originally developed by Google.
+The company’s core products include CoreOS, a Linux distribution and Tectonic, a container management solution based on the open source Kubernetes container orchestration platform, originally developed by Google.
 (For more information on containers, see this article.)

-CoreOs and Red Hat have been among the top contributors to Kubernetes along with Google, FathomDB, ZTE Corporation, Huawei, IBM, Microsoft, Fujitsu and Mirantis.
+CoreOs and Red Hat have been among the top contributors to Kubernetes, along with Google, FathomDB, ZTE Corporation, Huawei, IBM, Microsoft, Fujitsu and Mirantis.

-Perhaps by working so closely on Kubernetes, CoreOS and Red Hat formed a bond and it eventually made sense for them to come together and share customers and brain power.
+Perhaps by working so closely on Kubernetes, CoreOS and Red Hat formed a bond, and it eventually made sense for them to come together and share customers and brain power.
 The companies also had competing Linux distros with CoreOS and Red Hat Atomic concentrating on containers, and perhaps the two can find some common developer ground by combining the two.

-If the next generation of software is going to be in a hybrid cloud world where part lives on prem in the data center and part in the public cloud, having a cloud native fabric to deliver applications in a single way is going to be critical.
+If the next generation of software is going to be in a hybrid cloud world where part lives on prem in the data center and part in the public cloud, having a cloud-native fabric to deliver applications in a single way is going to be critical.
 Red Hat’s president of products and technologies, Paul Cormier said that the combined companies are providing a powerful way to span environments.

 “The next era of technology is being driven by container-based applications that span multi- and hybrid cloud environments, including physical, virtual, private cloud and public cloud platforms.
 Kubernetes, containers and Linux are at the heart of this transformation, and like Red Hat, CoreOS has been a leader in both the upstream open source communities that are fueling these innovations and its work to bring enterprise-grade Kubernetes to customers,” Cormier said in a statement.